 Sowing and planting a kitchen garden

-Seeds are the lowest cost but if you don’t have a greenhouse or propagator and want a more instant result, plug plants are a good option.
+Seeds are the lowest cost but if you don’t have a greenhouse (see our buyer's guide) or propagator and want a more instant result, plug plants are a good option.

 A combination of plants and seeds may work best; you can pop seed trays inside on a windowsill, then pot on seedlings into the garden.
 Many vegetable seeds can be sown directly in situ once the soil warms up.